pratapnarayan/smart-clinic/README.md

 | DB Password | `postgres` |
 | JWT Secret | `dev-secret-key-change-in-prod-min32c` |

-On first startup, Flyway runs all migrations and `DevDataSeeder` creates sample data and default users.
+On first startup, Flyway runs the `public`-schema migrations and `ClinicDevDataSeeder` creates the `clinic_001` tenant with sample data and default users.

 ### Frontend Setup